 - 1 Head of Broccoli

-- Heat the oil on medium high in a large pan, I like to use cast iron, you need about half an inch of oil at the bottom of the pan.
+Cut broccoli into florets, then heat the oil on medium high in a large pan, I like to use a cast iron skillet, you need about 1/2-1 inch of oil at the bottom of the pan.

 A fairly new tradition my family has started is to have a cheese, wine and appetizer party on Christmas eve.
 We have been doing this for about 5 or 6 years, and I love it.
 I also love trying new vegan options to have, that not only I fall in love with, but that also keeps the omnivores coming back for more.
 I love making different cheese balls with various nuts, coming up with flatbread pizza, tiny skewers of delicious bite sized appetizers, and last year, my husband made vegan carrot and tomato soup shooters with vegan grilled cheese dippers.
 This year though, I may have developed something that will top all other years.
 A crispy baguette sliced and perfectly toasted, topped with outstanding cashew ricotta, roasted grapes and fresh thyme.